-Osprey, founded in 1974, guarantees its gear for a lifetime with its signature All Mighty Guarantee.
-With its custom-fit philosophy, Osprey promises to build comfortable, robust backpacks which are suitable for all sizes and genders.
+Osprey packs, founded in 1974, guarantees its gear for a lifetime with its signature All Mighty Guarantee.
+With its custom-fit philosophy, the Osprey pack promises to build comfortable, robust backpacks which are suitable for all sizes and genders.

-You can read our full Osprey Kestrel 38 review here and find detailed information about this backpack before you head out on your next hike.
+You can read our full review here and find detailed information about this backpack before you head out on your next hike.

 Things to Consider When Buying a Backpack